jbeck018/howlerops/backend-go/DEPLOYMENT_COMPLETE_GUIDE.md

    - When to add caching (Redis/Memcached)
    - When to add CDN (Cloudflare/Fastly)

-**You're production-ready!** Enjoy your deployed SQL Studio backend!
+**You're production-ready!** Enjoy your deployed Howlerops backend!

 ---